-Apple ARKit could be the right AR solution at the right time.
-It gives developers the tools they need to develop apps with augmented reality features, and the price of entry for users is as simple as owning an iPhone or iPad.
+ARKit could be the right AR solution at the right time.
+It gives developers the tools they need to make apps with augmented reality features, and the price of entry for users is as simple as owning an iPhone or iPad.

-That's not to say Tango and HoloLens are suddenly irrelevant, but rather that Apple is seemingly filling a void neither can in their current forms.
+That's not to say Tango and HoloLens are suddenly irrelevant, but rather that Apple is seemingly filling a void neither can in current form.

 The ARKit demos Apple showed on the WWDC stage were impressive; Pokemon Go got a noticeable boost, and an insanely advanced Wingnut AR outpost battle had us ooo-ing and ahh-ing.

 There was also a demo of an ARKit-equipped iPad scanning a document, highlighting it won't be all fun and games with the new platform.

-This is a good thing because users will want practical applications to go along with the entertainment, otherwise ARKit apps will be written off largely as novelties.
+This is a good, if mundane, thing because users will want practical applications to go along with the entertainment, otherwise ARKit apps will be written off as novelties.

 The gloves came off at WWDC, but the true battle for AR supremacy may not arrive until the new iPhone does in September.
 That's when things could really get interesting.